 All clinical requirements must be satisfactorily completed before students will be allowed into any application / observation setting.
 At present, they include the following but are subject to change depending on regulations mandated by the agencies and/or their accrediting bodies.

 Current NJ Nursing License or license in state of residence for online students

 Actual titer reports for rubella, rubeola, varicella, mumps showing immunity.

 Proof of Hepatitis B immunity, vaccine (strongly recommended), or signed waiver.

-Negative Mantoux within the past 6 months or if positive Mantoux history, chest x-ray negative for tuberculosis within one (1) year.
+Negative 2 step Mantoux within the past 6 months or if positive Mantoux history, chest x-ray negative for tuberculosis within one (1) year.

 Health Examination - All nursing students must submit a completed copy of the BSN Health Profile.
 Applicants to the nursing major must be aware that health clearance will be required prior to the start of every clinical nursing course.
 Health Profiles are valid for one year.
 The Health Profile form is available in the School of Nursing Office.

 Liability Insurance - All students enrolled in clinical nursing courses must also provide evidence of liability insurance.
 Application forms and information can be obtained from the School of Nursing.
 Coverage in the amount of $1,000,000.00/$6,000,000.00 required.

 CPR Certification - All students enrolled in clinical nursing courses must provide evidence of American Heart Association CPR Certification for infant, child and adult, BLS for Health Care Providers.